On the (Non-)Robustness of Two-Layer Neural Networks in Different Learning Regimes: Preliminaries

-It will be instructive to compare the generalization error of a model with that of the \emph{null predictor}, which outputs $0$ on every input $x$.
-To this end, we will usually consider the \emph{normalized} generalization error defined by
+and measures how well $f$ approximates the ground-truth function $f^\star$ w.r.t to the data distribution $N(0,I_d)$.
+It will be instructive to compare the test error of a model with that of the \emph{null predictor}, which outputs $0$ on every input $x$.
+To this end, we will usually consider the \emph{normalized} test error,

 This quantity was studied in \cite{Ghorbani19} where explicit analytic formulae were obtained in various regimes of interest for two-layer networks: networks fully trained by stochastic gradient-descent (SGD) on the population risk, random features (RF), and neural tangent (NT).
-We shall consider these same regimes and study the robustness of the resulting models.
+We shall consider these same regimes and establish tradeoffs between test error and robustness of the corresponding models.

-\paragraph{Measure of robustness.} We will measure the robustness of a (weakly) differentiable function $f:\mathbb R^d \to \mathbb R$ (e.g., the two-layer neural net \eqref{eq:nn}) by the square-root of its Dirichlet energy (aka squared Sobolev-seminorm) $\mathfrak{S}(f)^2$ w.r.t. to a random test point $x \sim N(0,I_d)$, defined by setting
+\paragraph{Measure of robustness / stability.} We will measure the robustness of a (weakly) differentiable function $f:\mathbb R^d \to \mathbb R$ (e.g., the two-layer neural net \eqref{eq:nn}) by the square-root of its Dirichlet energy (aka squared Sobolev-seminorm) $\mathfrak{S}(f)^2$ w.r.t. to a random test point $x \sim N(0,I_d)$, defined by setting

-The smaller the value of $\mathfrak{S}(f)$, the more robust $f$ is to changes in a typical input data point, namely $x \sim N(0,I_d)$ here.
+The smaller the value of $\mathfrak{S}(f)$, the more robust / stable $f$ is to changes in a typical input data point, namely $x \sim N(0,I_d)$ here.
 We justify the choice of this quantity as a measure of robustness in Appendix~\ref{sec:justice}, where we show that it may be viewed as a first-order approximation of the adversarial risk~\citep{madry2017towards}.
-We argue that $\mathfrak{S}(f)$ is a more reasonable measure of robustness than say, Lipschitz constant (considered in \cite{lor,bubeck2021universal}), because the former takes into account the distribution of the data, while the latter is a worst-case measure. in particular, note that $\|f\|_{\Lip} \ge \mathfrak{S}(f)$.
+Note that, stability as a measure of robustness has been considered in other works like ~\cite{lor,bubeck2021universal} (for regression settings) and \cite{widerwu2021} (for classification settings).

 It will be convenient to compare the robustness of a model $f$ to that of the baseline quadratic ground-truth function $f_\star$ defined in \eqref{eq:truemodel}.
-To this end, the \emph{normalized} measure of robustness of $f$, denoted $\erob(f)$ is defined by
+To this end, the \emph{normalized} measure of robustness of $f$ is

+The objective of our paper is to study the quantity $\erob(f)$ for neural networks \eqref{eq:nn} in various regimes in the limit \eqref{eq:proportionate}, and put to light interesting phenomena.
+It paints a picture complementary to \cite{Ghorbani19}.